8 Romantic Things To Do in London

 Explore the charming Little Venice

 Little Venice, on the Grand Union Canal, is frequented by lovers seeking romantic respite from the busier parts of the city.
+It’s one of the most romantic things to do in London for both locals and visitors alike.
 Little Venice actually looks nothing like its namesake, but it is quaint and charming.
 Whether you come for the alfresco dining or the floating bars, you will feel a world away from London.
 Be sure to take a trip on the London Waterbus to Camden, sailing under pretty bridges and through Maida Hill tunnel, along the serene Regent’s Canal.
 Book your ticket well in advance, and go off-season for the best chance of having the barge to yourself.

 Get a breathtaking view of the city on Primrose Hill